Mohammed Faouzi

-Mohammed Faouzi (born 3 September 1987) is a Dutch footballer of Moroccan descent who plays for ONA in the Eerste Klasse.
+Mohammed Faouzi (born 3 September 1987) is a Dutch footballer who plays for ONA in the Eerste Klasse.

 Club career

 Faouzi is a striker who became "Talent of the Year" in the Nike A-juniors Eredivisie in 2006.
 He played professionally for Excelsior and descended into amateur football playing for the likes of Noordwijk, IJsselmeervogels, SteDoCo and SC Feyenoord before joining Jodan Boys.
 He returned to his first childhood club ONA in 2018.

 Personal life

 Faouzi studied law at Leiden University and works as a lawyer.